smXplorer/AlliGator/docs/source/alligator-settings-window.rst

       + *Thorough*: treats borders properly but can be significantly slower for large datasets.

+- *Save Image*: check off this box to save the displayed image with its overlay each time a new dataset is loaded.
+The file is saved in the *Saved Displayed Image Format* specified in the **Miscellaneous** Settings panel, in the same folder as the current dataset, with the dataset name to which the image type (Gate n, White Light or Total Intensity) is appended.

 .. image:: images/AlliGator-Settings-Source-Image-Cosmetics.png
    :align: center

+- *Use Image Brightness for Overlay*: when used, this option scales the pixel overlay color by the factor :math:`\lambda = (I - range_{min})/(range_{max}
+  - range_{min})`, where *I* is the pixel's intensity.

+- *Blend Overlay with Background*: when used, this option replaces the pixel overlay color by :math:`\lambda O + (1-\lambda) B`, where *O* is the unscaled overlay color and *B* the underlying pixel color according to the source image color scale.

 - *Image Resolution (Pixel Size)*: information used to overlay a scale bar on the image (see *Scale Bar Options* below).